phillwatson/one-stop/event-module/README.md

 given.
 Also, any new actions would require changes to the consent service.

 These explicit events can often be recognised by the fact that their name is not a past participle.
 For example; SendEmail or RetrieveTransactions.

-They are often used when a service needs to perform:
+Actions are often used when a service needs to perform:
-- long-running actions that may cause the client to wait an unacceptable length of time for a response
+- long-running tasks that may cause the client to wait an unacceptable length of time for a response
-- actions that have a dependency on remote third-party services, and need to be repeated should communication fail
+- a task that has a dependency on remote third-party services, and need to be repeated should communication fail

 A better solution for such explicit actions would be to use some form of background task scheduler; allowing tasks to be queued for execution, and repeated on failure.